• All Recipes

 I like to share simple insights from my schooling in Holistic Nutrition.
 Let's chat about our main ingredients:

 Peaches are high in vitamin A, vitamin C, potassium, fiber, and contain calcium.
-Peaches help with digestion and elimination.
+Peaches help with hydration, digestion and elimination.

 This information comes from Prescription for Dietary Wellness by Phyllis A. Balch and The New Whole Foods Encyclopedia by Rebecca Wood.